African players in Europe: Iheanachos goal streak - Latest football news in Nigeria

 The Nigerian striker is currently on fire.
 Recently, he scored the only goal for Leicester City,

 helping them reach their first cup final since 1969.
-Leicester beat Southampton 1-0 on Sunday to advance to the FA cup finals where they'll face Chelsea.
-The goal was Iheanacho's 15 th of the season.
+Leicester beat Southampton 1-0 on Sunday to advance to the FA cup finals where they’ll face Chelsea.
+The goal was Iheanacho’s 15th of the season.

-The 24-year-old made the difference between the two teams by scoring in the 55 th minute.
+The 24-year-old made the difference between the two teams by scoring in the 55th minute.
 Since Kelechi debuted in the FA cup in 2016, he has scored 14 goals in 19 games- making him top in the competition.

 His latest strike at Wembley makes him the latest African player to score at the iconic stadium after Hakim Ziyech, who had scored earlier against Man City.
 Earlier on, he surpassed Drogba’s tally of 12 goals in the FA Cup, making him the highest-scoring African in the competition.
 He has scored eight goals in the Premier League, Four Europa League goals, and four FA cup goals.